-Electronic Communications
+Electronic communications

-3.21 Societies should be aware of the provisions of sections 115A to 115C of the

-1986 Act (see section 'Electronic Communications')
+3.21 Societies should be aware of the provisions of sections 115A to 115C of the 1986 Act (see section 'Electronic communications' paragraph 2.40).

-Preliminary matters

-Rationale for a merger
+Preliminary matters Rationale for a merger

-3.22 It is a matter for the board to decide whether to recommend a merger to its members.
-The overriding duty of the board is to reach a view having regard to what is in the best interests of the society, and its members as a whole, both present and future, borrowing members and shareholding members 18.
-The board may also reasonably consider the interests of customers who are not members, of the staff, suppliers of goods and services, and of the wider community.

-- 3.23 A well planned and well matched merger can benefit both the shareholding and borrowing members and the staffs of both societies by producing a combined society with the financial strength and management expertise and experience needed to compete successfully in the market place.
+- 3.22 It is a matter for the board to decide whether to recommend a merger to its members.
+The overriding duty of the board is to reach a view having regard to what is in the best interests of the society, and its members as a whole, both present and future, borrowing members and shareholding members.(1) The board may also reasonably consider the interests of customers who are not members, of the staff, suppliers of goods and services, and of the wider community. - 3.23 A well planned and well matched merger can benefit both the shareholding and borrowing members and the staffs of both societies by producing a combined society with the financial strength and management expertise and experience needed to compete successfully in the market place.
 It must be recognised, however, that in many instances it will take time for economies of scale to be achieved and a careful assessment of projected costs is essential to a realistic view of whether such economies are likely to be achievable. - 3.24 On the other hand, a merger between two weak and over-extended societies may produce an even weaker one.
 It is better to negotiate a merger from a reasonably secure position than to be obliged to seek a merger when the society has become too weak to carry on as an independent entity. - 3.25 This chapter cannot deal exhaustively with all the factors to be taken into account by a board when deciding whether to recommend a merger to its members.
 Moreover, there will be factors peculiar to particular cases.
 However, the following paragraphs draw attention to those matters which the PRA expects boards to consider in all cases. - 3.26 Consideration of a merger can normally be expected to emerge from the board's regular consideration of the strategic options available to the society.
 That is not to say that merger as a transferor society should always figure as an option in every society's corporate plan.
 On the other hand, every board should be alive to business trends which point to, or which, if not altered, will point to, the need to consider options for merger.
-In short, a merger should be foreseen and planned.
+In short, a merger should be foreseen and planned. - 3.27 Alternatively, of course, a board which wishes its society to remain independent must have a clear strategic view of how that can be achieved in a variety of realistic planning scenarios.
+Whether or not a board is considering a merger, it should as a matter of prudence, know how it would respond to a proposal or counterproposal to merge or to transfer its business to a commercial company.